-With risky investments it’s worth dollar cost averaging rather than buying your entire amount at once.
+With risky investments, it’s worth dollar cost averaging rather than buying your entire amount at once.
 Buying small amounts over time is obviously more difficult with some assets (like art) but can be done with individual shares or Bitcoin.

 4. Know your counterparty risks

-This adds an extra level of risk – called counterparty risk.
-Some bitcoin exchanges have gone bust, many bitcoins have been stolen and little protection exists in this area for consumers.
+Many people invest in Bitcoin through Bitcoin exchanges.
+But when you invest this way, you don’t hold the underlying asset, and you’re relying on someone to hold and manage it on your behalf.
+This adds an extra level of risk, called counterparty risk.
+Some Bitcoin exchanges have gone bust, and many Bitcoins have been stolen.
+Unfortunately, little protection exists in this area for consumers.

-The same should go for Bitcoin or other speculative investments.
-Let’s say you bought at the start of 2017 when Bitcoin was trading at $1,000 and allocated 2% of your wealth.
+With Bitcoin, let’s say you bought at the start of 2017 when Bitcoin was trading at $1,000 and allocated 2% of your wealth.